-According to CDC (Centers for Disease Control and Prevention), there are more than 3 million fall-related accidents among elderly people each year in the U.S.
+According to the CDC (Centers for Disease Control and Prevention), there are more than 3 million fall-related accidents among elderly people each year in the U.S.

 Bathroom injuries are extremely common, especially among older adults.
 If you want to reduce the number of accidents seniors suffer at home, improving bathroom safety should be one of your first steps.